semrush/intergalactic/website/docs/components/tag/tag.md

 <!-- @## Minimizing number of tags

-In case you have a huge number of tags and do not need to show them all at once, minimize them to a tag with three dots.
+In case you have a huge number of tags and don’t need to show them all at once, minimize them to a tag with three dots.
 When you click on it, all hidden tags will be opened.

 > Unfortunately, this solution can be found in several places so far.